chroma-space/cybersphere/insula/index.md

 published: true
 jpg: 016insula/insula_body
 private: "true"
-"splash-description": "image created by Christian Krupa"
+"splash-description": image created by Christian Krupa
 ---

 > "Love the world as your own self; then you can truly care for all things." - Lao Tzu, Tao Te Ching: Chapter 13